Over six COVID-19 vaccines in offing in India: Harsh Vardhan | Health

 He was speaking while inaugurating the new green campus of the National Institute of Research in Environmental Health near here.

 The efforts of our scientists are praiseworthy as due to their labour we have achieved all this.
-Year 2020, apart from being a COVID-19 year, will be remembered as the year of science and scientists, he added.
+The year 2020, apart from being a COVID-19 year, will be remembered as the year of science and scientists, he added.

 He said that initially there was only one laboratory in India for COVID-19 testing. ''But we have 2,412 testing facilities now,'' he added.

-Some people tried to create confusion, but truth is unbeatable,'' he said.
+Some people tried to create confusion, but the truth is unbeatable,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)